dorothypensky/dorothypensky.github.io/README.md

+Dorothy Pensky is a writer of novels for young adults and middle graders.
+She has an MFA in Writing for Children from Vermont College.
+Please visit the [Books with Sample Chapters](books-with-sample-chapters) page for more information on her book, **Queenspearls**.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dorothypensky/dorothypensky.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.